whatscottcodes/pace_dashboard/README.md

 ## Requirements

 All required packages are in the requirements.txt file.
 There is also an included environment.yml file for setting up a conda environment.
+Requires paceutils package to be installed in environment - use pip install e <local_path/to/pace_utils>.

 ### PaceUtils